- El Caminito del Rey - everything you need to know

 Another option is to park at the south end, take the shuttle bus to the Ardales, walk Caminito, and arrive right back to your car.

-You can also try to go by foot but it’s ~9km and almost 2h hours via a rather busy narrow road and we don’t recommend it.
+You can also try to go on foot but it’s ~9km and almost 2h hours via a rather busy narrow road and we don’t recommend it.

 El Caminito del Rey – practical information summary

 Most important information that you need to know before visiting Caminito del Rey:

 - The trail is not recommended for anyone with a fear of heights

 - Bring plenty of water and snacks to eat

 - Wear comfortable clothing

 - Wear comfortable sturdy footwear such as trainers or walking boots (visitors in flip-flops or high heels won’t pass the main gate)